The Voodoo Vixen holiday dress is perfect for dancing

 As you know I always look whether pattern match up well.
 The photo below shows the inside of the dress and some of the skirts seems.
-The skirt of the dress has a seem in the back that ends at the zipper.
-The plaid print matches perfectly.
+The skirt of the dress has a seeam in the back that ends at the zipper.
+To look sophisticated in plaid, it is important that the pattern matches perfectly.
 The photo also shows that the seams of the dress and the hidden pockets of the skirt are well done.
-Good craftsmanship.
+Good craftsmanship!
 As can be seen in the second photo of this post, the pockets are set in the dart of the skirt.
 They are deep enough to hide my entire hand.
 Thus, perfect to hold a key or some change.
 To sew pockets is an extra work step.
-Pockets are always a sign of high detail on craftsmanship and striving for better quality and comfort.
+Pockets are always a sign of high detail on craftsmanship and striving for quality and comfort.

 The fabric feels very soft, is easy to iron if needed and has enough stretch for even extreme movements.
 The print is very saturated.
 With a price less than $100 the price-to-performance ratio is very good.